tweag/jupyenv/README.md

 ## How To

-For further instructions about the environment, kernels, and extensions, see the [HOWTO](docs/HOWTO.md).
+For further instructions about the environment, kernels, and extensions, see the [HOWTO](docs/HOWTO.md) and [TUTORIALS](docs/TUTORIALS.md).

 ## Contributing